matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 ## Conclusion

-In this document a new permanent event is proposed which a bridge can emit to signal an error on its side.
+In this document an event is proposed for bridges to signal errors and a way to retry and revoke those errors.
 The event informs the affected room about which message errored for which reason; it gives information about the affected users and the bridged network.
 By implementing the proposal Matrix users will get more insight into the state of their (un)delivered messages and thus they will become